Ruczak/remove_covid/README.md

 ### Requirements

 - Node.js version 14.15.4 or higher
-- 'Expo Go' app for IOS or 'Expo' app for Android
+- 'Expo Go' app for iOS or 'Expo' app for Android
 - Run all the scripts while on administrator profile

 ### Installation